gyom/hmmmix-soft/README.txt

 script_to_compare_hmmsoft_inRAM_vs_onHD
 cd ..

+%%%%%%%%%%%%%%%%%%%%%%%%%%%
+%%% 3.
+About k-medoids  %%%
+%%%%%%%%%%%%%%%%%%%%%%%%%%%

-% The only potential problem now is if you want to use my function that calls
+% There is a function called 'kmedoids_inRAM_wrapper_to_Sohrab_code' that uses
+% Sohrab Shah's k-medoids code to initialize the patients assignments.
+To use it, you
-% Sohrab's k-medoids code.
-If you want to do so, you need to add the 'optional_kmedoids_wrapper'
+% need to have his CNA-HMMer code on your Matlab path.
+On top of that, you need to add the
+% 'hmmmix_soft/optional_kmedoids_wrapper' directory to your path when using the function
+% 'kmedoids_inRAM_wrapper_to_Sohrab_code'.
+It was necessary for me to overshadow some of Sohrab's
-% directory to the path.
-I don't really like recommending using this because I'm polluting the
+% original functions to get the functionality that I wanted, but this is not something that you
-% namespace by overshadowing some of Sohrab's functions, but in some cases it might be what you
-% want to do.
-If you're using Sohrab's CNA-HMMer code too, you can always add the
+% want to do permanently if you are using his CNA-HMMer code regularly.
-% 'optional_kmedoids_wrapper' directory only when you need it without saving the updated Matlab path.
+%
 % I'm personally using a more recent version of the code available on his web site.
 The code that I
 % use dates from around January 2009 and the directory is named "CNA-HMMer-spec".
-It naturally has to
-% be in the Matlab path too.
-I just added everything recursively, but it's important that the
+I just added
+% all the directory from his code recursively and it works for me, but the important thing is that
-% functions from my 'optional_kmedoids_wrapper' are found BEFORE those of CNA-HMMer-spec that they
+% the functions from my 'optional_kmedoids_wrapper' are found BEFORE those of CNA-HMMer-spec that they
 % are intended to overshadow.
+%
+% You can test the k-medoids functions by uncommenting lines 67-68 in
+% 'script_to_compare_hmmsoft_inRAM_vs_onHD'.
+This should indicate how the
+% 'kmedoids_inRAM_wrapper_to_Sohrab_code' function is meant to be used.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-%%% 3.
+%%% 4.
 Permission to use the code  %%%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 % I don't think there is much money to be made with this code, but I'd still like to get credit